Preparing for tax season beginning Monday

-One big difference this year is child tax credit.
-Last year you would’ve received either $3,000 or $3,600, depending on their age.
+One big difference this year is the child tax credit.
+Last year, you would’ve received either $3,000 or $3,600, depending on their age.
 This year, it’s back down to $2,000 per qualifying child as it was before the pandemic.

 When it comes to spending, experts expect a reset following a year of high prices and inflation.